Dr Anant Sudarshan

 Smart metering also encourages accurate metering and billing, improving utility accounting and enabling consumers that are being metered to watch their own consumption more carefully.

 However, smart meters have a capital cost, and it is not yet clear whether they earn a return in terms of energy cost recovery or greater household connections.
 In addition, there are no credible evaluations on the crucial point – can this technological intervention change norms, incentives, and payment, and thereby improve reliability and access?

 Research overview and objectives

-This project will evaluate the ability of smart metering with prepayment to break the cycle of low payment leading to restricted and low-quality supply.
-It aims to answer whether smart metering can improve cost recovery, and thereby energy reliability and access.
+This project evaluated the ability of smart metering to break the cycle of low payment leading to restricted and low-quality supply.
+It aimed to answer whether smart metering can improve cost recovery, and thereby energy reliability and access.

 A novel field experiment was conducted to study the impact of a smart metering scheme in Haryana, India, from the perspective of both the distribution company (asking, did the new scheme lead to positive returns on investment in the form of greater revenue and reduced losses?) and its customers (asking, what was the benefit of real-time monitoring and the satisfaction level for those consumers who received it?).

 In 2019, a large metering scheme was launched in Haryana to commission one million smart meters for domestic and commercial consumers across selected urban towns (close to 60,000 meters had already been installed prior to the study).
 The smart meters used can transmit a consumer’s daily consumption data wirelessly to utility servers, while also giving the utility the capability to remotely disconnect non-paying consumers.

 However, the new meters were being used in exactly the same way as traditional ones – no new features had been activated and they were being read manually.
 This enabled the team to design an experiment where smart meter features could be tested within a treatment group, while being able to access similar data from identical hardware in both treatment and control groups.